 It’s just too much.
 We can’t teach our kids to salt their food before they even know what the taste should be.
 I remember when I was a kid and we ate watermelon and cantaloupe and the adults all passed around the salt shaker and just went to town!
 Did they know what a tomato tastes like without it?
 Now I guess I am a bit biased because I don’t eat tomatoes except for a slice on a sandwich or even diced in some dishes.
 So am I missing something?
 Would I just love a fresh picked and salted tomato?
 I think not.
 How do you eat yours?

 For my Lower Sodium Mississippi Pot Roast, I substitute the consomme for the packet of Au Jus.
+(For even lower sodium, use some unsalted beef broth).
 As you can see from the image above, the savings in sodium is substantial.
 I only use about 1 cup of the consomme and add pepper, garlic powder and onion powder to mimic the taste of the Au Jus.
 Works for me!

 Reducing the Sodium in the Pot Roast